Singapore hotels feel the squeeze as corporate budgets tighten

 Demand has eased at Far East’s Regency House serviced apartments, a popular choice among visiting or relocating bankers who can rent three-bedroom suites by the month.

-CDL, which owns four- and five-star hotels in Singapore, reported weaker-than-expected results on Oct 30 and said its revenue per available room slipped to S$209 ($170) in the July-September quarter from S$217 in the previous three months.
+CDL (CDLT.SI), which owns four- and five-star hotels in Singapore, reported weaker-than-expected results on Oct 30 and said its revenue per available room slipped to S$209 in the July-September quarter from S$217 in the previous three months.
 That was the highest rate since the second quarter of 2008, just before the Lehman Brothers bankruptcy sparked a global recession that crushed hotel demand.

 CDL blamed slowing corporate and conferences demand for the sluggish performance.